-The directors of NorCal RIZE are Julia Southard and Juliet Mittlemann.
-The two are teaming back up after coaching the NorCal 1 National Team last May for the 2nd year in a row, and their days as student-athletes at Brown University, back in the early 2000’s.
+The owners/directors of RIZE are Juliet Mittlemann and Julia Southard.
+The two have teamed back up after coaching the Northern California National Lacrosse Team for 3 consecutive years and their days as student-athletes at Brown University, back in the early 2000’s.

 Coach Southard (Coach Jules) served as an assistant coach at three Division I programs, including LaSalle University, Cal and the University of Connecticut.
 She was the director of recruiting operations at Cal and UConn, working directly with student-athletes, parents and coaches during the recruiting process.
 Southard was responsible for bringing in some of the top recruits in the country, which had a huge impact on the programs for years to come.

 Southard has spent time working with many local youth clubs, club teams and high school teams.
 She served as the Head Coach at Bishop O’Dowd High School for three years and currently serves as the Head Coach at St. Francis High School in Sacramento.
-Southard runs a thriving business that focuses on goalkeeper development, working with individuals, groups and club teams in order to provide expert goalkeeper coaching.
+Southard also runs a thriving business that focuses on goalkeeper development, working with individuals, groups and club teams in order to provide expert goalkeeper coaching.
 She has worked with over sixty individual goalies in Northern California, helping with the production of two All-Americans.
 She also runs goalie clinics throughout the year.
-She also co-owns and manages Athletic Endeavors Recruiting, a company designed to educate and work directly with student-athletes and families throughout the college recruiting process.
+She works directly with student-athletes and families throughout the college recruiting process.
 She has worked with almost fifty athletes on an individual basis, seeing them off to schools at the Division I, II and II I levels.

 “Coaching is amazing because you get to see total transformations.
 You see good athletes become great lacrosse players.
 You see good people become great teammates.
 You see timid girls become confident young women, and you have a hand in that.
 Hard work isn’t always popular, but once you commit to it wholeheartedly you realize that you are capable of anything.
 You can RIZE above anything if you have people who believe in you.”

 In May of 2013, Juliet was elected to serve as the head coach for the Women's Developmental National Team (WDNT), Los Angeles/Orange County Team.
 The team traveled to Pennsylvania that May to compete in the US Lacrosse Women's National Tournament.
 That same summer, Juliet was elected amongst coaching nominees nationwide to be the head coach of one of four girls lacrosse teams representing the top sixty lacrosse players across the country at the US Lacrosse All-American Showcase Tournament in Orlando, FL.
 Both in May of 2015 and 2016 , Juliet was elected to serve as the head coach for the WDNT NorCal Team 1 alongside Coach Julia Southard.
-As of 2017, Juliet serves as the Sub Regional Chair for the US Lacrosse Northern California National Teams.
-She took NorCal Team 1 and 2 back to New Haven, CT in May to compete in the 2017 Women's National Lacrosse Tournament.
+As of 2017, Juliet serves as the Sub Regional Chair for the US Lacrosse Northern California National Teams and takes the team to compete in the annual US Lacrosse Women's National Lacrosse Tournament.

-Currently, Juliet is in her fourth year with the Menlo-Atherton Youth Lacrosse club as their Girls Lacrosse Director and in her 5th season as the Girls Lacrosse Director and Head Varsity Lacrosse Coach for Menlo-Atherton High School.
+Juliet was with the Menlo-Atherton Youth Lacrosse club as their Girls Lacrosse Director for 5 years and coached for 7 seasons as the Girls Lacrosse Director and Head Varsity Lacrosse Coach for Menlo-Atherton High School.

 Claire Mancini (Coach Claire)